balfieri/aws/README.md

 <p>
 Install aws-cli (search web for how to do this on your type of PC).</p>

-<p>Configure your AWS environment:</p>
+<p>Configure your AWS environment.
+First you must obtain the "access key id" and "secret access key id" from whomever manages
+your AWS resources.
+These are obtained from the AWS Console.</p>
 <pre>
-aws configure
+aws configure                           # then respond to the four questions:
-[note: get your AWS access keys from your AWS console]
-region: us-east-1                       # or wherever suits you
+AWS Access Key ID:
+AWS Secret Access Key:
+Default region name:                    # e.g., us-east-1
+Default output format:                  # I normally use text
 </pre>

 <p>Do some sanity checks:</p>